Second and Third Years

 As you move into your second and third (and for evening students, your fourth) years of law school, though some requirements for graduation remain, you begin to choose which classes to take.
-This is your opportunity to shape your legal education at Denver Law.
-As you make your plans, please consult these sources:
+These choices shape your JD journey.
+We suggest two guides as you make your selections: